vintasoftware/tapioca-wrapper/docs/source/newflavour.rst

 The Adapter
 -----------

 Tapioca features are mainly implemente in the ``TapiocaClient`` and ``TapiocaClientExecutor`` classes.
 Those are generic, common to all wrappers and cannot be customized to specific services.
-All the code specific to the API wrapper you are creating goes in your adapter class which should iherit from ``TapiocaAdapter`` and implement specific behaviours to the service you are working with.
+All the code specific to the API wrapper you are creating goes in your adapter class which should inherit from ``TapiocaAdapter`` and implement specific behaviours to the service you are working with.

 Take a look in the generated code from the cookiecutter or in the `tapioca-facebook adapter <https://github.com/vintasoftware/tapioca-facebook/blob/master/tapioca_facebook/tapioca_facebook.py>`_ to get a little familiar with it before you contiue.
 Note that in the end of the file you will need to perform the transformation of your adapter into a client: